-○ Every fiscal year since FY 2002, the Ministry of Foreign Affairs has produced a booklet titled "A Handbook of Safety Tips in Foreign Countries" for Japanese nationals travelling overseas, which has been distributed at the counter of Center for Consular Services of the Ministry and at the overseas safety seminars for companies, as well as at passport centers in each prefecture and to the organizations of travel-related industry.
+O Every fiscal year since FY 2002, the Ministry of Foreign Affairs has produced a booklet titled "A Handbook of Safety Tips in Foreign Countries" for Japanese nationals travelling overseas, which has been distributed at the counter of Center for Consular Services of the Ministry and at the overseas safety seminars for companies, as well as at passport centers in each prefecture and to the organizations of travel-related industry.
 In conjunction with this, the Ministry posted the PDF format of the booklet available on the Overseas Safety HP and made the booklet also available for viewing in the overseas safety app and on smartphones, etc.

-From FY2016, the distribution has been expanded to relevant facilities at international airports and universities with faculties and departments of tourism.
+From FY2016, the distribution has been expanded to relevant facilities at international airports.
 Leaflets regarding the overseas safety app were also printed and distributed mainly to prefectural passports centers.
-In FY2019, 290,000 copies of the booklet and two million copies of the leaflet have been printed.
+In FY2020, 270,000 copies of the booklet and two million copies of the leaflet have been printed.

-In the section under "Case Studies: Examples of Problems and Countermeasures," the booklet cites involvement in acts of prostitution as an example of a case where Japanese nationals become criminals.
-The booklet explains that prostitution is illegal in many countries and can be treated as a serious crime, and that offenses relating to the child prostitution and possessing child pornography is subjected to punishment under the relevant Japanese law as the crime committed outside Japan, therefore calls on the public to refrain from engaging in inappropriate activities.
+In the section under "Case Studies: Examples of Problems and Countermeasures," the booklet warns against involvement in acts of prostitution by referring to it as an example of a case where Japanese nationals become criminals.
+The booklet calls on the public to refrain from engaging in inappropriate activities by explaining that prostitution is illegal in many countries and can be treated as a serious crime, and that offenses relating to the child prostitution and possessing child pornography is subject to punishment for a crime committed outside Japan under the relevant Japanese law.

 ○ The National Police Agency has set up a page titled "STOP!
-Child Sexual Exploitation" on its website, which provides the information that child prostitution is a malicious crime and that child prostitution in foreign countries is also severely punished, lists examples of laws that punish child prostitution in Southeast Asian countries, and provides the information that strong crackdowns are being carried out by the police in each country, etc.
+Child Sexual Exploitation" on its website, which provides the information that child prostitution is a malicious crime, that child prostitution in foreign countries is also severely punished, and that strong crackdowns are being carried out by the police in each country while listing examples of laws that punish child prostitution in Southeast Asia counties, etc.

-In FY2019, the National Police Agency made posters (co-sponsored by the Japan Committee for UNICEF and the ECPAT) for public relations and awareness raising to inform the public that child sexual exploitation, such as child prostitution and child pornography, is a vicious crime that violates the human rights of children, and put them up in tobacco stores across Japan with the cooperation of a private-sector organization (the Japan Tobacconist Federation).
+In FY2020, the National Police Agency made posters in English in the joint names of the National Police Agency, U.S. Immigration and Customs Enforcement of the U.S. Department of Homeland Security, the Japan Committee for UNICEF and the ECPAT for public relations and awareness raising to inform the public that child sexual exploitation, such as child prostitution and child pornography, is a vicious crime that violates the human rights of children, and posted them both in Japanese and English on the website of the National Police Agency.
+In addition, they were displayed at major international airports in Japan in March 2021.